B-AROL-O/ARNEIS/docs/howto/howto-install-eclipse-capella.md

     $
     ```

-You can now launch Capella with the following command line:
+You can now launch Capella with the following command-line:

 ```bash
 /c/opt/capella/capella/capella.exe